FlyingMatrix/pointnet/README.md

 # pointnet
-PointNet implementation with PyTorch for point cloud classification and segmentation
+PointNet implementation with pytorch for point cloud classification and segmentation